Understanding Monochrome Photography

-Whether shooting with a simple point and shoot or an expensive DSLR, you can create monochrome images within your camera without having to even touch editing software.
+Whether shooting with a cheap point and shoot or an expensive DSLR, you can create monochrome images within your camera without having to even touch editing software.

 The very first step is to ensure that you set your camera to shoot in RAW format.
 Most cameras will shoot in JPEG and RAW formats.

 JPEG is a smaller sized file due to only capturing just enough image data to create a reasonably detailed digital image.
 RAW, however, is a much larger file because it retains pretty much all the image data that the sensor captured.

 As a result, you can edit your RAW copies of the image with built-in software and convert this to a JPEG for ease of use.

 Most cameras will have some form of in-camera RAW editing and conversion application.
 These can be a great benefit when you are shooting on the go or while on travels.
 You don’t need access to a computer to edit or convert the images.